smclaughlan/psstats/README.md

 ```

 ## Back-end
+The back-end is light, and primarily needed to provide security for the the API key and comments.

 ### PostgreSQL
+The database for this project only holds comments as the vast majority of the information comes from the API mentioned below.

 ### PlanetSide 2's API
 The PlanetSide 2 API offers the raw data seen on the site.
-It is unfortunately the biggest hindrance to the site's speed, causing some pages to take longer to reload.
+It is unfortunately the bottleneck to the site's speed, causing some pages to take longer to reload.

 ## Conclusion

-- about learning react
-- learning to use grommet, display charts/data
+My focus with this project was learning more about React.
+I used it as an opportunity to use functional components with hooks and the component library Grommet to save time.